 The Representation Gap

-IPPR is hosting an in-person panel event about representation in parliament.
-At this event, we will hear a keynote address from the Rt Hon Angela Rayner MP, Deputy Leader of the Labour Party.
+IPPR hosted an in-person panel event about representation in parliament.
+At this event, we heard a keynote address from the Rt Hon Angela Rayner MP, Deputy Leader of the Labour Party.

 In representative democracies, parliament (or the legislative) determines whose ‘voices’ in democracy filter through to governance and decision-making – and whose do not.